zhangp365/ComfyUI-utils-nodes/README.md

 ## ReplicateRequstNode
 This node is designed to generate images using Replicate's model API.
 It supports various aspect ratios, LoRA weights, and provides flexible error handling options.

+## ReplicateVideoRequestNode
+This node is designed to generate videos using Replicate's model API, with Wan2.2 as the default video model.